Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 # Vision Guided Depalletizing: AW3 Platform & PalletEye Deployment Guide

-## Instruction
+## 1. Instruction

-AwareSight3 (or so called AW3) is an application management platform designed for industrial vision algorithms.
+AwareSight3(or so called AW3) is an application management platform designed for industrial vision algorithms.
 It is responsible for device connection, authentication, camera parameter configuration, and the management and deployment of algorithm parameters.
-PalletEye （so called PE） is a built-in algorithm module within the platform, specifically tailored for soft bag and carton unstacking.
+PalletEye(so called PE） is a built-in algorithm module within the platform, specifically tailored for soft bag and carton unstacking.
 Leveraging RGB-D camera data, it delivers capabilities such as pallet cargo recognition, region calibration, hand-eye calibration, grasp pose estimation, and dimension detection.
 It is widely applied in industrial pallet unstacking scenarios.
 This manual serves to guide operators through the entire process of software deployment, device connection, apply for algorithm license, parameter configuration, unstacking function debugging, and template management.

-### Interface overview
+### 1.1 Interface overview

 The overall interface of the AW3 platform is primarily divided into four major functional sections: 1.
 Connection Management Section; 2.
 Parameter Configuration Section; 3.
 Display Configuration Section ; and 4.
 Visualization Section.
 These sections operate independently yet work in synergy, covering the full operational workflow of device access, parameter configuration, visual observation, and algorithm execution (as shown in Figure 1).

 ![PixPin\_2026-06-01\_10-40-42](https://github.com/user-attachments/assets/ad3c08cf-d85c-40c1-b935-9b1b1934ab76)\
 _&#x46;igure 1：Interface overview_

-## Display Configuration Section
+## 2. Display Configuration Section

 Interface & Language Settings: Used to configure the real-time display type and system language of the software interface.
 Parameters take effect immediately without requiring additional saving or distribution, adapting to various configuration and observation scenarios.

 ![PixPin\_2026-06-04\_08-11-06](https://github.com/user-attachments/assets/48ecdaf1-d922-4c29-9b9e-5997a6b6cf7c)\
 _&#x46;igure 2: Display Configuration_

-## Visualization Section
+## 3. Visualization Section

 ![PixPin\_2026-06-04\_08-13-07](https://github.com/user-attachments/assets/7541fda0-d06a-4bf3-b985-470161af6616)\
 _&#x46;igure 3: Visualization_

-## Parameter Configuration Section
+## 4. Parameter Configuration Section

 The Parameter Configuration Section contains five tabs, the Device Connection, the Algorithm enable, the Parameters, the Soft-pack depalletizing, and the Result log.

-### Device Connection tab
+### 4.1 Device Connection tab

 When clicking the Device Connection menu, the content will then be at the right side of the displays, as shown in Figure 2 red box.
 The Center Connection section shows the information of the center AlgPlatformViewer is connected to.